 Closed-loop communication is a technique used to avoid misunderstandings whereby when the sender gives a message, the receiver repeats a received message, or an appropriate part thereof, back to the sender to obtain confirmation of correct reception.
 The sender then confirms the message; by using the word “yes”.

-When the receiver incorrectly repeats the message back, the sender will say “negative” (or something similar) and then repeat the correct message.
+When the receiver incorrectly repeats the message back, the sender will say “no” (or something similar) and then repeat the correct message.
 If the sender, the person giving the message, does not get a reply back, he must repeat it until the receiver starts closing the loop.

 Closed-loop communication should be used to confirm that messages from VTS operators sent under message markers ‘INSTRUCTION, ADVICE or WARNING’ are correctly received and understood.
 This can be achieved through the following steps: